-Deciding what to do with the marital home is one of the most challenging parts of a divorce.
-Not only is the situation emotionally charged by the circumstances, but the home itself carries sentimentality and enormous value.
-It can feel like you’re alone in an impossible situation, however, help is available.
+Deciding what to do with the marital home is a challenging part of every divorce where real estate is involved.
+Not only is the situation already emotionally charged by the circumstances, but the home itself carries sentimentality and enormous value.
+While it can feel like you’re alone in an impossible situation, help is available.

 There are actually real estate agents specializing in divorce who navigate the details and roadblocks of selling joint property dozens of times every year.
-Some agents even get a special Certified Real Estate Divorce Specialist designation which involves special training in tax issues in the sale of the family home, alimony and child support, divorce and pensions, and bankruptcy.
+Some agents even get certified, which involves special training in understanding tax issues in the sale of the family home, alimony and child support, divorce and pensions, and bankruptcy.

-Meanwhile, we asked real estate divorce specialists: What are some of the top things you always advise divorcing clients?
-And they gave us these words of wisdom.
+In this guide, we’ve done the research and asked Dawn Fore, a real estate divorce specialist and top-selling real estate agent in Houston: What are some of the top things you always advise divorcing clients?
+And she gave us these words of wisdom.
 Now’s your chance to soak up some of this free advice and learn how to get a handle on this collision of stressful life events.

 Nothing will leave you feeling more isolated, alone, and backed into a corner than trying to get the house sold during your divorce with an agent who doesn’t feel like an ally.

 And if you hire someone you trust — but your ex-to-be doesn’t — the entire process becomes an endless battle with no winners.

 “A home sale during a divorce is different than a traditional sale because of the type of communication that you need to have with your clients,” says Fore.
 “You’re typically communicating with each spouse separately, but sometimes you have to pull them together to make decisions during this very emotional, painful situation.
 So both homeowners have to trust you.”